The last few years have seen launches of some of the world's largest yachts, truly gigayachts. Helen Fretter delves into the world of the gigayacht

 But the Falcon was launched a decade ago, and Sailing Yacht A is just one of a crop of extraordinary gigayachts, or sailing superyachts of 80, 90 or 100m plus, to touch the water in 2016.

-Besides the 142m A, another three-masted design was launched from OceanCo this autumn, the 106m yacht with the working name Y712 or Black Pearl, which looks set to become the largest sailing yacht in the world – for a while at least.
+Besides the 142m Sailing Yacht A, another three-masted design was launched from OceanCo this autumn, the 106m Black Pearl, which looks set to become the largest sailing yacht in the world – for a while at least.
 Black Pearl represents a modern evolution of the rotating Dynarig pioneered by Maltese Falcon.
 Meanwhile in the spring, the largest Bermudan rigged yacht ever launched, the 86m ketch Aquijo, powered through sail trials in preparation for a global adventure.

 There are more in the pipeline also.
 Royal Huisman announced this autumn that they had been commissioned to design and build the 86m Project 400, another three masted design, this one more conventionally rigged.
 A proposal for the 114m Endurance has just been unveiled, an explorer concept designed to be able to cruise unassisted for three months.
 There is also the 86m Komorebi, an experimental wingsail-assisted hybrid trimaran design from the French multihull experts VPLP.